Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Method Overview

-The Modeling Translator, illustrated in \autoref{fig:Modeling Translator}, consists of two principal components, \ie, the code generator and the code interpreter.
-The code generator transforms natural language inputs from users into validated and executable code snippets.
-Following this, the code interpreter parses and interprets these validated codes.
-It is crucial in translating abstract code into concrete actions within MesoCraft, effectively bridging the gap between user intent and software execution.
+The modeling builder, illustrated in \autoref{fig:Modeling Builder}, consists of three principal components, \ie, the modeling planner $P$, the recipe generator and the recipe interpreter $I$.
+The modeling planner takes user input $u$ and scene description $s$ as input and generates a modeling plan $U=\{u_{1},\ldots, u_{N}\}$, where each $u_i$ represents an individual modeling step.
+The recipe generator transforms steps into validated and executable recipe snippets $j$.
+Following this, the recipe interpreter $I$ parses and interprets these validated scripts.
+It is crucial in translating abstract recipe into concrete operations within MesoCraft, effectively bridging the gap between user intent and software execution.

-The code generator component comprises two operations, \ie, code generation and code correction.
-By harnessing the power of LLMs, the code generation process deciphers the underlying intent of the user's commands, generating accurate code that embodies the requested actions in the modeling workflow.
-We introduce a novel JSON code format crafted to encapsulate the actions typical of a general modeling workflow and the visual representation modification gleaned from our formative study.
-This format is meticulously designed to align with the specific needs of modeling complex biological structures, ensuring precision for later interpretation.
-Following the code generation process, the code correction process evaluates the generated snippets for accuracy and effectiveness within the context of the modeling task, ensuring their suitability for subsequent interpretation.
-Should any discrepancies or errors be identified, this information is fed back into LLMs, which then apply their advanced understanding and analytical capabilities to fix the errors.

-The code interpreter comprises three key operations: the rule extraction, which distinguishes rule types by the geometrical and spatial relationship implicit in the user input; the parameter adjustment, which allows for fine-tuning and adjusting these rules parameters; and a suite of functionalities dedicated to visual representation modifications, along with other actions integral to the general modeling workflow.

-Once interpreted by the code interpreter, the actions are executed within MesoCraft, creating complex biological models.
-These models are then presented back to the users as outputs.
-As detailed in \autoref{sec: formative study}, structural biologists may employ varied expressions or terminologies to describe geometric or spatial relationships.
-This variability means the natural language-modeling rule pairs collected from the formative study may not be sufficiently general, influencing the method's accuracy.
-To address this issue, we propose an interactive user-refinement mechanism in the framework.
-This mechanism invites users to inspect the modeling output visually.
-If they are unsatisfied with the output, they can provide feedback interactively.
-This feedback is subsequently incorporated into the prompts from the Modeling Translator to the LLM for future iterations.

-The technical details of the Modeling Translator are described in \autoref{sec:modeling translator}.
-We then demonstrate the details of the Chat Modeling prototype in \autoref{sec:Chat Modeling}.
-The expert evaluation is presented in \autoref{sec:expert evaluation}.